VeeamHub/powershell/BR-NASBackup4NutanixFilesSMB/README.md

 ## Project Notes
 **Author:** Ronn Martin (ronn.martin@veeam.com)

-**Function:** Add as pre-NAS backup job script for Nutanix Files SMB backup
+**Function:** Add as pre-NAS backup job script for Nutanix Files SMB snapshot backup.
+This script simply leverages the latest hourly snapshot created by Nutanix Files for Veeam NAS backup purposes.

-**Requires:** Veeam Powershell (v10 snapin, v11 module), Nutanix Files - To enable Files snapshots “Enable Self Service Restore” must be selected for the share(s) that will be targeted by Veeam for NAS backup from snapshot
+**Requires:** Veeam Powershell (v10 snapin, v11 module), Nutanix Files - To enable Files snapshots “Enable Self Service Restore” must be selected for the share(s) that will be targeted by Veeam for NAS backup from snapshot (hourly snapshot schedule required)

 **Usage:** Copy the BR-NASBackup4NutanixFilesSMB.ps1 script to the VBR server.
 From the NAS backup job “Storage” dialog select “Advanced”/“Scripts” and enable “Run the following script before the job:” Browse to the script and select.
 Enclose the script path in double quotes and add the file share(s) included in the backup job e.g.

 	“\Users\Administrator\Downloads\BR-NASBackup4NutanixFilesSMB.ps1" \\ntnxfs\ntnxsmb \\ntnxfs\profiles

-**Parameters:** List of shares processed by the backup job NOTE: NO trailing "\", names must match VBR fileshare names
+**Parameters:** List of shares processed by the backup job NOTE: NO trailing "\\", names must match VBR fileshare names

-**Troubleshooting**
+**Troubleshooting:**
 Note that VBR Powershell interface through v10 was snapin-based.
 Beginning with v11 we’ve switched to a Powershell module.
 Be sure to adjust the script accordingly by commenting out the Veeam Powershell option that does not match your VBR platform.

-If the script fails it may be run standalone as the only VBR changes it will effect will be the file share backup source.
+If the script fails it may be run/debugged standalone as the only VBR changes it will effect will be the file share backup source.

-The most likely cause of failure will be that the VBR backup service user context does not have permissions for Files shares.
-Since Files SMB is tied to Active Directory a workgroup VBR server may not have permission to correctly execute the following Powershell enumeration of a given share’s snapshot folder.
+The most likely cause of failure will be that the VBR backup service user context may not be authorized for Files shares.
+Since Files SMB is tied to Active Directory a workgroup VBR server may not have appropriate permissions to correctly execute the following Powershell enumeration of a given share’s snapshot folder.
 For example –

 	Get-ChildItem -Directory \\ntnxfs\ntnxsmb\.SNAPSHOT